-The functions of the electricity TSO historically were carried out by the independent system operator JSC "Augstsprieguma tīkls".
+From 2012, when implementing the unbundling of TSO, the functions of the electricity TSO were carried out by the independent system operator JSC "Augstsprieguma tīkls".
 JSC "Augstsprieguma tīkls" rented the network assets from JSC "Latvijas elektriskie tīkli" - the subsidiary company of JSC "Latvenergo" which was established as the transmission system owner and the Regulator has verified that JSC "Latvijas elektriskie tīkli" has an adequate level of necessary independence from the JSC "Latvenergo".
 JSC "Augstsprieguma tīkls" was certified as an independent transmission system operator.
 Nevertheless, at the end of 2019, Cabinet of Ministers decided to move towards the model of full ownership unbundling, which finished by the end of 2020.
 The merger of two companies has been implemented by adding the transmission asset owner JSC "Latvijas elektriskie tīkli" to JSC "Augstsprieguma tīkls" on 25 November 2020.
 As part of the reorganisation, JSC "Augstsprieguma tīkls" took over all assets and liabilities of JSC "Latvijas elektriskie tīkli".
 After the reorganisation, in accordance with Commercial Law, JSC "Latvijas elektriskie tīkli" transferred all its property, rights and obligations to JSC "Augstsprieguma tīkls".

 JSC "Augstsprieguma tīkls" has to submit a report annually regarding the compliance of the transmission system operator with the certification requirements in previous year.
-After the receipt of the report, the Regulator took a decision on 2 July 2020 stating that JSC "Augstsprieguma tīkls" complies with the certification requirements.
+After the receipt of the report, the Regulator took a decision on 21 October 2021 stating that JSC "Augstsprieguma tīkls" complies with the certification requirements.

-On 21 October 2020, the Regulator approved the national ten-year transmission system development plan (national TYNDP) for 2021 - 2030.
+On 14 October 2021, the Regulator approved the national ten-year transmission system development plan (national TYNDP) for 2022 - 2031.
 In the decision, the Regulator also stated that the national TYNDP complies with the Community-wide TYNDP.